suraj-deshmukh/covid19-tracker/README.md

 # [covid19-tracker](http://www.sars-cov-2019.com/)
 Covid 19 Dashboard to Track the Pandemic Pattern.
 Click [here](http://www.sars-cov-2019.com/) for live demo.
+It is a desktop site.

 ## Welcome to [Covid19 Dashboard](http://www.sars-cov-2019.com/)